 Why You Sought Additional Coaching in the First Place

 At some point you decided to take your daughter to another coach for additional skills instruction, whether it be for hitting, pitching or defense is irrelevant.
-You felt that your daughter needed to be taught how to do something that she was either struggling with or not being taught sufficiently.
-So, you sought out expertise in an area, which you probably learned of through word of mouth from another parent, player or coach.
+You felt that your daughter needed to be taught how to do something that she was either struggling with or not being taught properly.
+So, you sought out expertise in an area, which you probably learned of through word of mouth from another parent, player, or coach.
 And you likely pay for this instruction, which adds even more anxiety into the situation.

 The First Question to Ask Yourself

 Before you can make an intelligent decision on what you should do, you must first ask yourself one question: What is working for my daughter?
 This is really the only thing that matters.
 Every other concern is a matter of politics.
 Like it or not, life is political and this includes softball at all stages.
 I can give you some advice on how to handle your coach, but cannot guarantee a path to utopia.
 You have to decide if and how you will confront the coach whose instruction you'll be bypassing.
 And as the fine print often states, "Your results may vary."